sourcegraph/about/content/blogposts/2023/cody-vscode-0-14-release.md

 ## Inline Documentation with /doc

-Previously when using the `/doc` command, the generated documentation would be shown in the chat view.
-It will now directly insert the documentation text right above the selected code in your editor.
-This makes it easier to quickly add documentation stubs as you code.
+The `/doc` command now adds the generated documentation directly above your selected code.
+You no longer need to copy and paste the generated documentation from the chat view.

 <!-- TODO add example screenshot here -->

-## Experimental smart selection
+## Smart selection for `/doc` and `/test`

-We've started work on a smart selection capability that will automatically determine what code to run the `/doc` and `/test` commands on based on heuristics like scope and recent activity.
-This will remove the need to manually highlight code before generating documentation or tests.

-Smart selection is still experimental but we're excited about the potential to streamline workflows.
+You can now use the `/doc` and `/test` commands without selecting any code first, and Cody will use the position of your cursor to guess out what you're wanting to document or code.

+(image)

+This feature is still under development, and doesn't yet handle cases xyz.
+Please give it a test and provide feedback.

 <!-- TODO add example screenshot here -->